aletiscornia/BaSP-A2022-Etapa-1/README.md

 ## Week 02

-## Description
-We try to make a similar [web page](https://www.figma.com/file/uUTondiju03ty4RzOxxTU6/UI-kit-RR-(BaSP)-Bestia-A?node-id=721%3A652) using html.
+On the second week we try to make a similar [web page](https://www.figma.com/file/uUTondiju03ty4RzOxxTU6/UI-kit-RR-(BaSP)-Bestia-A?node-id=721%3A652) using html.

 ## How to download
 There are two ways to download the project: